wazuh/wazuh-ansible/README.md

 ## Example: production-ready distributed environment

 ### Playbook
 The hereunder example playbook uses the `wazuh-ansible` role to provision a production-ready Wazuh environment.
-The architecture includes 2 Wazuh nodes, 3 Wazuh Indexer nodes and a mixed Wazuh dashboard node.
+The architecture includes 2 Wazuh nodes, 3 Wazuh indexer nodes and a mixed Wazuh dashboard node.

 ```yaml
 ---